-Bringing the physical and digital worlds of eCommerce close to each other is a unique way to store customers’ profiles and use it to hone your retail and remarketing digital commerce strategy continually.
+Bringing the physical and digital worlds of eCommerce close to each other is a unique way to store customers’ profiles and use them to hone your retail and remarketing digital commerce strategy continually.

 How IKEA Delivers a Seamless Omnichannel Experience

 IKEA’s Planning Studio stores are a star feature of the Swedish furniture retailer’s omnichannel experience.
 These stores are small appointment-based spaces specifically for the urban customers who may not be able to visit the warehouse that’s mostly located on the city outskirts.